gosson/tugboat/AGF/100-AGF-Introduction.md

 If the enterprise scaffold isn’t easy to use or flexible, risks arise.
 When teams find they can’t easily meet their needs using the tools and services offered by the enterprise’s IT group, they sometimes go directly to a cloud provider – without involving enterprise IT.
-The practice was so widespread it was given the name “Shadow IT” by the industry.
-Shadow IT is especially common in enterprises that have not fully adopted cloud (or adopted it at all).
-In such enterprises, the teams are trying to leverage the enablers that are available to them, realize the benefits of cloud and drive self-reliance – all commendable and worthy objectives.
+The practice is so widespread it was given the name “Shadow IT” by the industry.
+Shadow IT is especially common in enterprises that have not fully adopted cloud (or not adopted it at all).
+In such enterprises, the teams are trying to leverage those enablers that are available to them, realize the benefits of cloud and drive self-reliance – all commendable and worthy objectives.
 The shortcomings of Shadow IT are numerous, however.
 A misconfigured setting may expose data, legal and regulatory compliance are in jeopardy and, less dramatically, there are inefficiencies since other teams can’t benefit from the service.

 Contrary to the opinions that led to the rise of Shadow IT, our experience shows that foundational governance efforts greatly speed, rather than impede, cloud